jason3067812/Robust_Character_Recognition_System_on_Edge_Computing_Device/README.md

 ## Usage
 1. This code is based on YOLOv4, so please download the code from here first: https://github.com/miemie2013/Pytorch-YOLOv4
+2. Follow my YOLOv4 environment setup tutorial.ppt to setup all pre-processing works
-2. All algorithm functions are in yolov4_module.py
+3. All algorithm functions are in yolov4_module.py
-3. You can refer to my main code to know how to use those algorithms.
+4. You can refer to my main code to know how to use those algorithms.

 ## Demo